technosofteam/MavenHibernateSpringBootstrapAngularJQueryCRUD/README.md

-mvn clean install > this allows your to clean install and launch your test with maven mvn test > launch your tests mvn clean install -DskipTests > this allows your to clean install and skip tests mvn jetty:run > run jetty server plugin you can after visualize your app on localhost:8080 not the same as tomcat where you must specify the application name in the url for debug you can use -X
+mvn clean install > this allows your to clean install and launch your test with maven mvn test > launch your tests mvn clean install -DskipTests > this allows your to clean install and skip tests mvn jetty:run > run jetty server plugin you can visualize your app on localhost:8080 not the same as tomcat where you must specify the application name in the url for debug you can use -X
 ```